What we do

 Learn how to prepare for and what to do during a thunderstorm in New Zealand to minimise risk to you and your loved ones.

-For general readiness, every household should create and practice a Household Emergency Plan and assemble and maintain Emergency Survival Items and a Getaway Kit.
-In addition, every household should take thunderstorm specific precautions and plan for and practice what to do if a thunderstorm happens.
+Every household should create and practice a Household Emergency Plan.
+It's also important to have emergency survival items and a getaway kit.
+As well as this, every household should plan and practice what to do if a thunderstorm happens.

 - Learn about thunderstorm risks.